Outcome statement

-The provider* understands and manages its workforce* needs and plans for the future.
+The provider must demonstrate that the provider understands and manages their workforce needs and plans for the future.

 Actions